ewolff/user-registration-V2/docker/README.md

     Powershell) /  `docker-machine.exe env --shell cmd dev` (Windows, cmd.exe).
 Now the docker tool will use the newly created virtual machine as environment.
-- Change to the directory this directory and run `docker-compose build`followed by `docker-compose up -d`.
+- Change to the directory this directory and run
+  - `docker build --tag=java java`
+  - `docker build --tag=user-registration user-registration`
+  - `docker run -p 8080:8080 user-registration docker run -p 8080:8080 -d user-registration`

 The result should be:

 - A new VirtualBox VM with a Docker installation
-- The application running on the VM.
+- The application running on the VM

 You can find the IP adress of the machine using `docker-machine ip dev` .
 Tomcat is available at port 8080.